-Walmart & International Marketing: What NOT to Do
+Walmart & International Marketing Strategy: What NOT to Do

 If one were to nominate a poster child for international marketing failures, one would be hard-pressed to identify a candidate more ideal than Walmart.
 In so many cases over the past several decades, Walmart consistently made the wrong choices when making an entrance into a new market.
 Walmart’s journeys abroad, whether to China, Germany, Brazil or elsewhere, seem to be met with stumbles at every step — though in many cases, the company has learned and adapted over time.